 Countryside in Wales (photo by Dr. Comeaux

-With every experience I have ever imagined in my mind, I can not think of anything better than my experience studying abroad.
+With every experience I have ever imagined in my mind, I cannot think of anything better than my experience studying abroad.
 Everything that I learned was beneficial to me in numerous ways and will help me in many future situations.
 I discovered hidden feelings and emotions that I had never felt before.
 I would sum this up by my discovery of who I really am through travelling to different countries and meeting people with a different take on the world.
-You can't be a well-rounded person until you have actually dipped yourself into other cultures; there truely is no better way to find out more about yourself and the world.
+You can't be a well-rounded person until you have actually dipped yourself into other cultures; there truly is no better way to find out more about yourself and the world.

 ~Sarah Beth Hailey, Communication Studies Major